Sekouba Bambino

 Sekouba Bambino released his first solo recording in 1991, and throughout the 1990s continued to record solo material as well as to sing with the African salsa group Africando.
 His 1994 album Syli nationale ("National Elephant"), was a homage to the Guinea national football team.
-His music is popular throughout West Africa, particularly in Guinea, Mali, and other countries where the Bambara and Malinke languages are spoken.
-He has become renowned for his vocal prowess, and his voice compares favorably with that of any of his home region's best male singers.
-He is little known outside Africa, however, as he has consistently chosen to remain true to his West African fan base.
-His most recent album was released in 2004.
-His latest single was in 2008.

 In November 2015 Bambino was caught up in an attack by suspected Ansar al-Din operatives on the Radisson Blu hotel in Mali's capital, Bamako, but was able to escape.
 The BBC quoted him telling journalists: